 AMY GOODMAN: Juan Cole, President Trump’s comments, from the dogs to the internet?

 JUAN COLE: Well, Trump is an extremely disturbing leader in the sense that he basically gave us a snuff film, a film about somebody’s violent death, as a sort of entertainment, I think.
-And one of the ironies is that ISIL pioneered on the internet what is called stochastic terrorism.
+And one of the ironies is that ISIL pioneered on the internet what’s called stochastic terrorism.
 Most terrorism is conducted by organized cells with a certain amount of command and control.
 One of the things that ISIL did as part of its policy of beastliness was to call upon people to undertake violent actions as a destabilizing attempt.
-And I think it appealed to people on the internet who were already angry and unstable, often mentally ill, and they would go out and commit violence, and then would attribute it to ISIL even though ISIL knew nothing about it.
+And I think it appealed to people on the internet who were already angry and unstable, often mentally ill, and they would go out and commit violence and then would attribute it to ISIL, even though ISIL knew nothing about it.
 It was just off of a Twitter or Facebook meme.

-AMY GOODMAN: And of course invoking Hispanic invaders was a year ago at the Pittsburgh synagogue where 11 Jewish worshipers were killed.
+AMY GOODMAN: And, of course, invoking Hispanic invaders was a year ago at the Pittsburgh synagogue, where 11 Jewish worshipers were killed.